jcreameriii/PAS-APM-Dashboard-Package-for-Splunk/README.md

 4. HardwareMonitor: These are hardware stat  monitors generated by the PowerShell Scripts for the Component Server(s) - This requires the PowerShell Script/Scheduled Task to be running in order to send logs
 5. LogonMonitorCount/LogonMonitorRecent: These are OS level user authentication monitors generated by the PowerShell Scripts for the Vault(s) - This requires the PowerShell Script/Scheduled Task to be running in order to send logs
 6. PTA: These are PTA alert events generated by the CyberArk solution - This requires the PTA Service to be online in order to send these logs

+## Credits
+Many thanks to Joe Garcia, Mark DiFilipo, Jeff Vealy, Kevin Naglich, Sean May, Chris Maroun, Noam Liran for the assitance and feedback along the way.